NexPlayer/TizenWebOS/ps5_xbox_tizen_webos_releases.md

 #### Version 2.3.13

-* **[Improved]** Fixed issue that made the lives streams not start at the live edge, but at the limit of the availability window
+* **[Improved]** Fixed issue that made the lives streams not start at the live edge, but at the limit of the availability window.
 * **[Improved]** Change the NexEvent.Buffering behaviour.
 It now receives as parameter an object containing the state of the buffer.
 True for buffering, false for finishing loading.